Entropy density benchmarking of near-term quantum circuits: Classical Simulation

 \subsubsection{Analytical model}

 We wish to build a heuristic model for the evolution of the second-order Renyi entropy as a function of the quantum circuit size i.e. depth and width.
-To achieve that, we explore the approximation of the chosen local depolarising noise model described previously by a global depolarising noise channel applied after the last layer of the ideal quantum circuit $U_D(\Vec{\theta})$, i.e. the output of our noisy VQA circuit can be written as
+Recent random circuit sampling quantum supremacy experiments \cite{dalzell2024random}, as well as some error mitigation techniques run on superconducting hardware \cite{urbanek2021mitigating} have relied on a seemingly successful global depolarizing (or white-noise) noise assumption.
+It is therefore natural to explore the approximation of the chosen local depolarizing noise model described previously by a global depolarizing noise channel applied after the last layer of the ideal quantum circuit $U_D(\Vec{\theta})$, i.e., the output of our noisy VQA circuit can be written as

-where $P$ is the global depolarising probability, and $\rho_0 = (\ket{0}\bra{0})^{\otimes n}$ is the input state.
+where $P$ is the global depolarizing probability, and $\rho_0 = (\ket{0}\bra{0})^{\otimes n}$ is the input state.
 The analytical model for the purity then reads \begin{small}

 \end{small}